mbalabanov/graffathon_2024/README.md

-# Glitch Denmo for Graffathon 2024
+# Glitch Demo for Graffathon 2024
 Demo created with Processing for the Graffathon demoparty in Espoo, Finland